 - Blue smoke coming out of the tailpipe at idle and/or when accelerating (this is engine oil burning in the cylinders).

-No compression in all 6 cylinders... and your 3.0L equipped Chrysler car or mini-van won't start.
+No compression in all 6 cylinders and your 3.0L equipped Chrysler car or mini-van won't start.
 It'll crank but not start.
-This usually indicates that your vehicle's timing belt is broken, or blown head gaskets, or that the engine is blown.
+This usually indicates that your vehicle's timing belt is broken, or one or both of the head gaskets have failed, or that the engine is blown.

 When you have a situation where you have no compression on ALL 6 cylinders, you'll see: